 The University of Texas at Austin supports and encourages international travel and collaborations and recognizes that a global perspective is essential to its academic mission.
-The University is committed to the safety and well-being of its students, faculty and staff when they participate in these activities and realizes that some areas of the world present heightened health and safety risks.
-In particular, countries that have U.S. Department of State Travel Warnings have been identified as regions that require special efforts to mitigate risk and, when necessary, call for the avoidance of travel altogether.
+The University realizes that some areas of the world present heightened health and safety risks and is committed to the safety and well-being of its students, faculty, and staff traveling abroad.

 UT Travel Policy to Restricted Regions

 The Travel Policy to Restricted Regions applies to:

 - UT-Austin graduate and undergraduate students, traveling internationally as individuals or in groups, with or without University funding, for any UT-sponsored, UT-administered, or UT-related activity or program.
 This includes, but is not limited to:

 - field studies

 - volunteer, experiential, or work programs sponsored, endorsed, promoted, or administered by the University

 - UT-organized events and programs, with or without University funding (including, but not limited to, study abroad programs, recognized organization trips abroad, conferences and seminars, and class field trips, regardless of UT student, faculty, or staff participation).